Praise for the first edition:

 "Sobre este título" puede pertenecer a otra edición de este libro.

 Paperback.
-Condición: Very Good.
+Condición: Good.
 No Jacket.
-May have limited writing in cover pages.
-Pages are unmarked. ~ ThriftBooks: Read More, Spend Less.
-Nº de ref. del artículo: G1498730957I4N00
+Pages can have notes/highlighting.
+Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less.
+Nº de ref. del artículo: G1498730957I3N00

 Cantidad disponible: 1 disponibles